-Volar plate fixation of distal radius fractures has become a standard procedure.
+Aim: Volar plate fixation of distal radius fractures has become a standard procedure.
 Anyway descriptions of the diverse morphology of the distal volar radius are rare in literature.
-Purpose of this anatomical study was to explore the different variations of the distal volar radius and the implication on volar radius osteosynthesis.
-Following the dissection of one hundred cadaveric forearms, the profile of the volar distal radius has been measured by using a common profile gauge.
-The measurements demonstrate clearly differing volar circular arc radiuses between the radial and ulnar side in a total of 55 percent.
-This characteristic may lead to a false rotation position of the distal fracture fragment.
-Suboptimal fitting due to discrepancy between plate angle and volar radius angle may lead to an incorrect plate position.
+Purpose of this anatomical study was to explore the different circular arc radiuses of the distal volar radius and the implications on volar plate osteosynthesis.

+Method: The profile of the volar distal radius of one hundred cadaver specimens has been measured by using a common profile gauge.
+Profiles were copied to paper and analyzed by using calibrated curve templates.

+Result: The measurements demonstrate clearly differing volar circular arc radiuses between the radial and ulnar side in a total of 55 percent.

+Conclusion: This characteristic may lead to a false rotation position of the distal fracture fragment, following volar plate osteosynthesis.
+In addition, suboptimal plate fitting due to discrepancy between plate angle and volar radius angle may lead to an incorrect plate position.

 Volar plate fixation with use of either a locking plate or a neutralization plate has become increasingly popular among surgeons for the treatment of dorsally comminuted distal radial fractures.
 When doing volar plating of radius fractures, we observed a considerable variation in the morphology of the distal radius.
 Research in the literature reveals rare information about the anatomic variations of the distal radius.
-The objectives of this study were as follows: 1. to explore the different anatomical variations of the distal volar radius and their occurrence frequencies; 2. to determine in which specific cases established volar plates lead to an unsatisfying result.
+The objectives of this study were as follows: 1. to explore the different circular arc radiuses of the distal volar radius surface and their occurrence frequencies; 2. to determine in which specific cases established volar plates lead to an unsatisfying result.